YashGupta4/Wishfin-Hackathon/README.md

 ### 🔒 Secure Configuration Management
 - **Environment Variables:** Sensitive information, such as secret keys, is stored securely in environment variables using `.env` files, making the app more secure and easier to manage across different environments.

-### 🚦 Advanced Rate Limiting
-- **User Protection:** Basic rate limits are still in place, capping requests to prevent abuse and ensure fair usage.
-- **Future-Ready:** The groundwork for user-specific rate limits is laid, making it easier to implement personalized limits in the future.

 ### ⚡ Performance Boost with Caching
 - **Cached City Data:** Frequently accessed city data is cached for 5 minutes, improving performance.
 - **Cache Invalidation:** The cache automatically clears when new profiles are added or when the city data changes, ensuring the most up-to-date information.